Pakistan has suffered a huge climate catastrophe – and charities can’t keep pace

 Pakistan officials say the disaster has caused an estimated $30bn in damage.

-One aid group, the Disasters Emergency Committee (DEC), was launched at the start of September and has now raised more than £25m with the UK government.
+One aid group, the Disasters Emergency Committee (DEC), launched the Pakistan Floods Appeal at the beginning of September and has now raised more than £25m from the British public, including £5m from the UK government’s Aid Match scheme.

 While the immediate focus of the DEC’s relief effort will be to save lives, with the process of rebuilding and recovery likely to take years.